VictorCazanave/svg-maps/README.md

 * Add understandable ids (`taipei-city`, `hsinchu-county`...)
 * Sort `<path/>` alphabetically

+## map-compacted.svg
+This map is the same as [map-full.svg](#map-fullsvg) but with a translation of Kinmen County and Lienchiang County to be closer from main island.

 ## map-cropped.svg
 This map is the same as [map-full.svg](#map-fullsvg) but without Kinmen County and Lienchiang County.